 A fascinating display of how glassware is created.
 Glass blowing bubbles and shapes come to life in an entertaining way.

 Ed and Margaret Burke created E+M Glass in the mid 1980’s.
 They have been designing and making unique works of art for the table from their studio on the Welsh and English borders since 1988.
+They attend all of Living Heritage events demonstrating their skills and are now joined by son Charlie and his wife Amelia.
 Shows every hour on the hour – come early as they tend to get very full.

 We have a few different Blacksmiths attending Thame Country Fair, bringing an insight into this fascinating and very traditional English craft.